rubymotion-community/sugarcube/README.md

 Files
 -----

-Methods to find document files, resource files, cache files, and to access entries out of the Info.plist file.
+Methods to find document files, resource files, cache files, temporary files, and to access entries out of the Info.plist file.

 > `require 'sugarcube-files'`